dinhngockhanh/dinhngockhanh.github.io/_pages/about_EthanCohen.md

-Ethan Cohen is a Master Student Intern as part of the <a href="https://cancerdynamics.columbia.edu/partnership-columbia-alliance-research-internship-program">Alliance Program</a> in the Dinh Lab in Summer 2025, from École Polytechnique.
+Ethan Cohen was a Master Student Intern as part of the <a href="https://cancerdynamics.columbia.edu/partnership-columbia-alliance-research-internship-program">Alliance Program</a> in the Dinh Lab in Summer 2025, from École Polytechnique.